 Abdominal Radiology Fellowship

-The trend toward increasing subspecialisation led the European Society of Gastrointestinal and Abdominal Radiology (ESGAR), supported by the European Society of Radiology (ESR) and the European School of Radiology (ESOR), to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in abdominal imaging.
+The trend toward increasing subspecialisation led the European Society of Gastrointestinal and Abdominal Radiology (ESGAR), supported by the European Society of Radiology (ESR) and the European School of Radiology (ESOR), to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in abdominal radiology.

 The application of new technologies to abdominal and gastrointestinal radiology has resulted in amazing breakthroughs, with rapid development and refinement of sophisticated diagnostic imaging tests.
-These technologic advances over the past decade have affected the requirements for the practice of abdominal imaging.
+These technologic advances over the past decade have affected the requirements for the practice of abdominal radiology.

-The exchange programme is organised through ESOR and will expose trainees to all aspects of abdominal imaging under the supervision of an assigned mentor who is fellow member of ESGAR, in a pre-selected European reference training centre.
+The exchange programme is organised through ESOR and will expose trainees to all aspects of abdominal radiology under the supervision of an assigned mentor who is fellow member of ESGAR, in a pre-selected European reference training centre.